MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/setting-up-your-phone-system.md

 - [Direct Routing](direct-routing-plan.md).
 This option lets you use your own PSTN carrier by connecting your SBCs to Phone System.

-For more information about all connectivity options and which one is the best solution for your organization, see [PSTN connectivity options](pstn-connectivity.md).
+For more information about all connectivity options and which one is the best solution for your organization, see [PSTN connectivity options](pstn-connectivity.md) and [Voice and PSTN connectivity license options](teams-add-on-licensing/microsoft-teams-add-on-licensing?branch=crowe-phone-system#voice-and-pstn-connectivity.md).

 ## Step 3.
 Set up emergency locations